Meet Succinic Acid, a Lesser Known Skin-Care Acid With Lots of Benefits

 Although succinic acid has been used for years in traditional medicine, it's just starting to get the widespread recognition that it deserves.
-The ingredient is naturally found in amber and sugar cane and has antimicrobial properties, making it great for "skin re-conditioning and antioxidant properties", said Mark Curry, cofounder of The Inkey List.
+The ingredient is naturally found in amber and sugar cane and has antimicrobial and anti-inflammatory properties, making it great for "skin re-conditioning and antioxidant properties," Mark Curry, cofounder of The Inkey List, tells POPSUGAR.
 "These factors could bring this ingredient up there with the likes of retinol and vitamin C."

 Succinic acid has a broad range of benefits, including antimicrobial and anti-inflammatory properties.
 This makes products containing it great for targeting acne, excessive oil production, and fine lines.
 It's also gentle enough for all skin types, even those with sensitive skin, which can't be said for all acids.